audiolabs/APSRR-2016/reck-font/report.md

 * If the database FSL4 is downloaded via the provided link from the authors, the metadata json file contains fixed path names from the authors, leading to errors, which i fixed with a script

-* All python algorithms except Gkiokas12 were easily runable.
+* All python algorithms except Gkiokas12 were easily runnable.
 Gkiokas12, which was written with octave, took a bit longer to install.

 * The RekordBox metadata can not be extracted automatically with a script